playstation.com

 3. Data Collection and Handling

-3.2.
-About the personal data we collect and hold about you
+3.1.
+About the personal information we collect and hold about you

-Personal data means any information about a person that can directly or indirectly identify that person.
+Personal information means any information about a person that can directly or indirectly identify that person.
 It does not include data where the identity has been removed (anonymous data).
-In connection with your application to work for us, we will collect, store and use the following categories of personal data about you:
+In connection with your application to work for us, we will collect, store, and use the following categories of personal information about you:

-• Personal data you have provided to us in your curriculum vitae (“CV”) and covering letter.
+• Personal information you have provided to us in your curriculum vitae (“CV”) and covering letter.

-• Personal data you have provided to us during the recruitment process including first and last name, employment areas of interest (type of position, industry, experience level), title, physical address, phone number, email address, gender, employment history, education history and qualifications, salary/remuneration expectations and notice period.
+• Personal information you have provided to us during the recruitment process including first and last name, employment areas of interest (type of position, industry, experience level), age and date of birth, title, current physical address and address history, phone number, email address, gender, employment history, education history and qualifications, salary/remuneration expectations and notice period.

-• Details about eligibility to work such as passport, visa, or work permit details.
+• Details about eligibility to work such as your visa and/ or work permit details.

 • Any information you provide to us during an interview or in e-mail communications.

-We may collect personal data from candidates from the following sources:
+We may collect personal information from candidates from the following sources:

 • You, the candidate.